Cory Henry Bio

 As for the record: "It really speaks to who I am: a musician who came up through the church world, then grew up and had all these new experiences.
 I'm hoping we can listen to these songs with different ears and a different mindset."

-Henry, a Best R&B Grammy-winner with Snarky Puppy (and once again nominated with SP for a Best Contemporary Instrumental Album Grammy for the 2015 album Sylva), will also release a second album later this year, this one with The Funk Apostles.
+Henry, a Best R&B Grammy-winner with Snarky Puppy (and once again a winner with SP for the Best Contemporary Instrumental Album Grammy for the 2015 album Sylva), will also release a second album later this year, this one with The Funk Apostles.
 Whereas The Revival is a tribute to his first love, the Hammond organ, and a showcase for his exceptional talents on the instrument, the coming album with The Funk Apostles will feature a full band sound – forged by nearly 100 shows over the last year.
 It is a synthesis of Henry's many influences – Michael Jackson, Marvin Gaye, Prince, Herbie Hancock, Jimi Hendrix, Stevie Wonder, James Brown.
 Henry will be taking a classic sound into the here and now.
 As Henry says, "my way, my take."

 July 21, 2014